MicrosoftDocs/cpp-docs/docs/standard-library/codecvt-class.md

 - `codecvt_base::ok` if the conversion succeeds.

-- `codecvt_base::partial` if the source is insufficient or if the destination is not large enough for the conversion to succeed.
+- `codecvt_base::partial` if the source is insufficient or if the destination isn't large enough for the conversion to succeed.

 ### Remarks